 In this tutorial, we will show you how to install Kubernetes on Ubuntu 20.04 LTS.
 For those of you who didn’t know, Kubernetes is a free and open-source container management system that provides a platform for deployment automation, scaling, and operations of application containers across clusters of host computers.
 With Kubernetes, you can freely make use of the hybrid,on-premise, and public cloud infrastructure in order to run deployment tasks of your organization.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation Kubernetes on a Ubuntu 20.04 (Focal Fossa) server.
+I will show you through the step-by-step installation of Kubernetes on a Ubuntu 20.04 (Focal Fossa) server.
 You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian-based distribution like Linux Mint.

 Install Kubernetes on Ubuntu 20.04 LTS Focal Fossa

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 sudo apt update sudo apt upgrade sudo apt install apt-transport-https curl

 Step 2.
 Installing Docker.

 Follow the command to install Docker CE on Ubuntu 20.04: